Personnel & Resource Limits

 Contractor Extension

-All fiscal neutrality rules apply to any person or entity acting on behalf of federal enforcement when using state resources.
+Resource limits apply equally to any person or entity acting on behalf of federal enforcement — not just the agencies themselves.

-"This isn't about immigration policy.
-It's about who pays the bill.
-If the federal government wants our help, they can pay for it like any other client."
+"This isn't about what the federal government does — it's about who pays the bill.
+If federal agencies want our help, they can pay for it like any other client."